3MFConsortium/spec_materials/3MF Materials Extension.md

 The displaypropertiesid attribute references a \<displayproperties> group containing additional properties that describe how best to display a mesh with this material on a device display.

 A \<colorgroup> describes a set of surface color properties and SHOULD NOT reference translucent display properties.
 To achieve a translucent effect with surface color, a multi-properties group SHOULD be used instead.
-For more information, refer to Chapter 7: Display Properties Overview.
+For more information, refer to [Chapter 7.
+Display Properties Overview](#chapter-7-display-properties-overview).

 To avoid integer overflows, a color group MUST contain less than 2^31 colors.